KyleDickersonComposer/humdrum-parser/README.md

 make test
 ```

-**Note**: Cross-compilation is not supported by Odin.
-Platform-specific build commands must be run on their respective platforms.

 ### Building as Shared Library

 To build as a shared library for use in other projects, use the platform-specific targets on their native platforms: